 In light of the fact that membership is not automatic, the Academy encourages nominators to think carefully whether/when they choose to inform a potential candidate that she/he is being nominated.
 Various AAD members who frequently submit nominations seem to have their own individual strategies, often quite different, in terms of what they share with potential nominees and when.
 We simply encourage a potential nominator to consider carefully what strategy is most appropriate for an individual candidate.

 The Academy’s selection process is rigorous and selective.
 Once the submission deadline has passed, usually in early September, all nominations are reviewed and screened by the Membership Committee, to make sure that they fulfill the membership criteria detailed in our bylaws.
 The committee presents a final list to the Board of Directors for approval and decision on voting numbers.

 The full membership is then polled through electronic ballot in which some, but not all, of the persons listed on the ballot will be elected to membership.
-The current limit is 20 new members per year.
 A packet of nominations of the eligible candidates is provided to help members select candidates they may not know personally.
 Members are requested to vote for a maximum number of candidates from all the nominations.
 The election deadline is usually between the end of September and mid-October.
 The election notice will arrive by email, with a couple of reminders before the voting deadline.
 The votes are anonymous.